 Yup.
 Google never grew out of that phase--the Steve Jobs Phase, I like to call it.
 Obviously when Google started they knew what users didn't even know they wanted.
 Efficient search.
 Great webmail.
 Etc. But then Google (should have) realized it was a business with customers who aren't always idiots.
 It did not.
 It still really hasn't.

-> I like that YouTube comments now have real names on them.
+Personally, I really like being able to sign in once to Google properties.
+I like that YouTube comments now have real names on them.
 It makes them much less toxic.

 Not sure what part of Youtube you're browsing but comment quality has not increased in any way with the real names policy from what I've seen.
 Just a lot of Google+ mentions embedded in comments now with the same asinine comments.